Cradle Hill Community Primary School

 Implementation

-• Music is taught through Charanga Music School, which is supplemented in KS2 with Ten Pieces as well as cross-curricular topics such as Klezmer in Y6, all of which are designed to give children opportunities to develop active listening skills, knowledge of genres and historical periods, singing and instrumental techniques, improvising and composing skills, notation, vocabulary and musical dimension understanding, and performance skills.
+Music is taught through a combination of Charanga Music School, Sing Up and Out of the Ark, supplemented in KS2 by Ten Pieces, all of which are designed to give children opportunities to develop active listening skills, knowledge of genres and historical periods, singing and instrumental techniques, improvising and composing skills, notation, vocabulary and musical dimension understanding, and performance skills.
 As children progress through the school, they revisit appropriately sequenced musical knowledge, skills and vocabulary so that they are built on year-by-year.
 This ensures children are given opportunities to achieve depth in their learning.

-• Children begin to explore chime bars, basic xylophones and non-pitched percussion instruments in KS1, then learn Glockenspiels, Recorders and Ukuleles in KS2.
+Children begin to explore chime bars, basic xylophones and non-pitched percussion instruments in KS1, then move onto chromatic Glockenspiels and Ukuleles in KS2.

 Impact